Crazy Cake Recipe (Chocolate Chip)

 - 1 cup water

-Pour into baking dish and bake for about 35-45 minutes or until a toothpick or knife pulls out clean when inserted into the middle of the cake.
+- Pour into a baking dish and bake for about 35-45 minutes or until a toothpick or knife pulls out clean when inserted into the middle of the cake.